A Differential Perspective on Distributional Reinforcement Learning: Convergence Proofs

 where,

-To show the convergence of the synchronous update \eqref{sync_d2_update_td} under the two-timescales argument, we can apply the result of Theorem 2 in Section 6 of \citet{Borkar2009-sr} to show that \(V_n \to v_{\infty}\) a.s. as \(n \to \infty\).
+To show the convergence of the synchronous update \eqref{sync_d2_update_td} under the two-timescales argument, we can apply the result of Theorem 2 in Section 6 of \citet{Borkar2009-sr} to show that \(V_n \to v_{\infty}\) almost surely as \(n \to \infty\).
 This theorem requires that 3 assumptions be satisfied.
 As such, we will now show, via Lemmas \ref{lemma_td_1} - \ref{lemma_td_3}, that these 3 assumptions are indeed satisfied.\\